jazzband/django-floppyforms/docs/examples.rst

 A slider
 --------

-An ``range`` input that uses the browser implementation or falls back to jQuery UI.
+A ``range`` input that uses the browser implementation or falls back to jQuery UI.

 .. code-block:: python